kpe/dodecahedron-unfolder/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1HN7fo-yzCSJPsTsA2RoZFDTWeJtL7Q2O
+View your app in AI Studio: xxxx

 ## Run Locally